-- 1) Children in Care and children who ceased to be in care because they were adopted (or became subject to a residence order or special guardianship order). - 2) Children who have an elder brother or sister in attendance at the preferred Academy and who will still be attending the Academy at the time of the proposed admission date.
-(For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent's marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 3) Children living within the defined catchment or cluster area of the preferred setting.
-Cluster areas for nursery age settings will sometimes, but not always, correspond to the catchment area for the main Academy.
+- Children in care and children who ceased to be in care because they were adopted (or became subject to a child arrangements order or special guardianship order), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted - 2) Children who have an elder brother or sister in attendance at the preferred Academy and who will still be attending the Academy at the time of the proposed admission date.
+(For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent's marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.)

-4) Other children arranged in order of priority according to how near their home addresses are to the main gate of the nursery setting.
+- 3) Children living within the defined catchment or cluster area of the preferred setting.
+Cluster areas for nursery age settings will sometimes, but not always, correspond to the catchment area for the main Academy. - 4) Other children arranged in order of priority according to how near their home addresses are to the main gate of the nursery setting.